rajvipulraj401/WebDevFullNotes/js100/Readme.md

    - The compiler takes your JavaScript code and translates it into machine code, which runs directly on your computer's hardware.

 4. **What is a Sequence?**
-   - **Answer:** A sequence is a set of rules or instructions that you follow one after another to complete a task.
+   **Answer:**- A sequence is a set of rules or instructions that you follow one after another to complete a task.

 5. **What is a Program?**
-   - **Answer:** When we take a task and write it in a programming language so that a machine can understand and perform it, this is called a program.
+   **Answer:** When we take a task and write it in a programming language so that a machine can understand and perform it, this is called a program.

 6. **What is Debugging?**
    - **Answer:** Debugging is not just about fixing errors; it’s also about spotting them.
 It involves: